almondtools/stringbench/README.md

 Both algorithms are very stable, passing all benchmarks.
 The naive algorithm will not perform well on large texts/patterns.
 The boyer-moore is actively challenged by other implementations below.

-### <a name="stringsandchars"></a>[StringsAndChars (SC)](https://github.com/almondtools/stringsandchars)
+### <a name="stringsandchars"></a>[StringSearchAlgorithms (SC)](http://stringsearchalgorithms.amygdalum.net/)
-My own library StringAndChars provides many algorithms for single and multiple patterns along with some experimental features (e.g. regex search), providing the algorithms:
+My own library StringSearchAlgorithms provides many algorithms for single and multiple patterns along with some experimental features (e.g. regex search), providing the algorithms:

 - BNDM
 - BOM